MariusMM2/medilink-contracts/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Running Node.JS backend server

+Select the server folder by running `cd server` from the project's folder. <br>
+Run `npm install` to install all the necessary dependencies. <br>
+Create a config folder and inside it a config.js file to create all the hidden variables (like the database information). <br>
+Run `npm run dev` to run the server.